 Want to learn more about what MCE can offer your communities?
 Check out the following:

-- MCE’s Multifamily program prioritizes Affordable Housing developments by providing free energy assessments, free energy and water-saving measures for tenants, and free technical assistance to develop a comprehensive scope of work;
+- MCE’s Multifamily Energy Efficiency program prioritizes Affordable Housing developments by providing free energy assessments, free energy and water-saving measures for tenants, and free technical assistance to develop a comprehensive scope of work;

-- MCE’s Low-Income Tenants and Families (LIFT) launches in late 2017 to address energy efficiency needs in disadvantaged and hidden communities;
+- MCE’s Low-Income Tenants and Families (LIFT) launched in October 2017 to address energy efficiency needs in disadvantaged and hidden communities.
+LIFT includes funds to fuel-switch to heat pumps;

-- MCE provided $85,000 to Rising Sun Energy Center to train San Pablo and El Cerrito youth for green collar jobs in 2016.
+- In 2016, MCE provided $85,000 to Rising Sun Energy Center to support workforce development training for youth in San Pablo and El Cerrito;